whompratt/gapp/README.md

 # GAPP

-*** Development of GAPP is currently paused, as real life things have to come first some times, but will resume very soon.
-Thank you for your patience! ***

 GPRO Setup and Strategy APP

 GAPP will let you calculate the optimal setup for your in each session, with differing weather conditions.